What is Moselele? When is it?

 What will I need to bring?
 How much is it?

-We should warn you that the back room of the Prince does get very crowded when there are 25 people in it strumming tiny instruments, so be prepared to share your table with others.
-And it does get rather warm – especially in the summer – so leave your woolly jumper at home.
+We should warn you that the shed at the Prince does get very crowded when there are 40 people in it strumming tiny instruments, so be prepared to share your table with others.
+And it does get rather warm in the summer, so leave your woolly jumper at home.

 I’ve got a guitar/banjo/mandolin/lute/penny whistle/any other instrument – can I bring that to play instead?